ianbunn/LIRIbot/README.md

 - Moment
 - DotEnv
 - FS
+- Util

 These technologies work in unison to retrieve data requested using `axios` package to the following APIs:

 - Bands in Town
 - OMDB

+## Logs

+All history is saved in the `log.txt` file, so it is easy to review the previous action commands with input and the output to terminal/bash.

 ## How To